DannChang/TheDJ-R3F/README.md

-Modelling credits (Sketchfab): DJ mixer - gusnk, groot - Chemaron, microphrone - urbanmasque *Use of models are under Creative Common Licenses*
+Modelling credits (Sketchfab): DJ mixer - gusnk, groot - Chemaron, microphrone - urbanmasque

+/*Use of models are under Creative Common Licenses*/

+# Installation
+To try out the code yourself, download or clone the respository and run ```npm install``` to install its dependencies.

+The code is compiled in Webpack.
+To run a developement server, run the script ```npm run dev```